 Employees who wish to use district facilities during and after school hours must follow established procedures.
 Each campus principal will be responsible for scheduling the use of facilities in their own campus.
-Please contact your principal to schedule usage of facilities.
+The Athletic Director will be responsible for scheduling of athletic facilities.
+Please contact the appropriate administrator to schedule usage of facilities.
 The superintendent's office will only be responsible for scheduling the use of facilities after school hours for the community.
 A facilities use form can be obtained in the superintendent's office and also information on the charge fees.